Level Up Your Business Today

 Table of Contents

-Giving Tuesday is a global social media campaign started by the 92nd Street Y and the United Nations Foundation.
-The campaign’s goal is to combat the commercialization of the holidays and raise charitable giving to organizations across the world.
-According to the Giving Tuesday organizers:
+Giving Tuesday is a global social media campaign to combat the commercialization of the holidays and raise charitable giving to organizations across the world.

-In 2018, Giving Tuesday donations in the United States exceeded $400,000,000 and received over 14.5 billion social media impressions.
-Each year, the media attention and hashtag activism create a surge of momentum, and the stats show that consumers (Millennials, especially) make purchasing decisions based on a company’s charitable giving.
+Each year, media attention and hashtag activism create a surge of momentum, and the stats show that consumers (Millennials, especially) make purchasing decisions based on a company’s charitable giving.

 Giving Tuesday is set to take place every Tuesday after the US Thanksgiving holiday.
-This year, the day falls on December 3, 2019.
 The celebration of giving lasts twenty-four hours.

 If you don’t know the best way to incorporate Giving Tuesday into your small business, Merchant Maverick has some tips for you.
-Here are five fun ideas:
+Here are four fun ideas:

 Get in touch with a real human being on the Merchant Maverick team!
 Send us your questions, comments, reviews, or other feedback.
 We read every message and will respond if you'd like us to.